-WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES SCI.ETS1: Example Three-Dimensio nal Performance Indicators K-2-ETS1-1.
+WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES SCI.ETS1.B: Developing Possible So lutions SCI.ETS1.B.K-2 Designs can be conveyed through sketches, drawings, or physical models.
+These representations are useful in communicating ideas for a problem's solutions to other people.
+Books: How Did the Chicken Cross the Road?; Sound Simple Machines Engagement: • Learning Together: How It Works SCI.ETS1.C: Optimizing the Design Solution SCI.ETS1.C.2 Because there is more than one possible solution to a problem, it is useful to compare and test designs.
+Book: Warm Soup for Dedushka Heat Movement Experiment: Air; Density; Buoyancy; Ecosystems; Heat; Light; Matter; Plant; Pollution More to Explore Experiment: Evaporation SCI.ETS1: Example Three-Dimensional Performance Indicators K-2-ETS1-1.
 Ask questions, make observations, and gather information about a situation people want to change to define a simple problem that can be solved through the development of a new or improved object or tool.
-Song: Inventing Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright Inventions • More to Explore Experiment: Recycling; Simple Machines K-2-ETS1-2.
+Song: Inventing Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright Inventions More to Explore Experiment: Recycling; Simple Machines K-2-ETS1-2.
 Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem.
 Waterford encourages everyone to have writing, drawing, and art materials available for children's creations.
-Book: How Did the Chicken Cross the Road?
-Simple Machines K-2-ETS1-3.
+K-2-ETS1-3.
 Analyze data from tests of two objects designed to solve the same problem to compare the strengths and weaknesses of how each performs.
-Book: Warm Soup for Dedushka Heat Movement Movement of Heat Heat Experiment More to Explore Experiment: Evaporation DISCIPLINARY CORE IDEAS (DCI) ENGINEERING, TECHNOLOGY, SCI - ENGINEERING, TECHNOLOGY, AND THE APPLICAT ENCE, AND SOCIETY ION OF SCIENCE 2 (ETS2) - LINKS AMONG cience and engineering practices, crosscutting concept make sense of phenomena and solve problems. ts, and an understanding of links among engineerin SCI.ETS2.A: Interdependence of Sc ience, Engineering, and Technology CI.ETS2.A.K-2 Designs can be conveyed through sketches, drawings, or physical models.
+Book: Warm Soup for Dedushka Heat Movement Experiment: Air; Density; Buoyancy; Ecosystems; Heat; Light; Matter; Plant; Pollution More to Explore Experiment: Evaporation

+WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES ENGINEERING, TECHNOLOGY, AND THE APPLICATION OF SCIENCE 2 (ETS2) Links Among Engineering, Technology, Science, and Society cience and engineering practices, crosscutting concep make sense of phenomena and solve problems. ts, and an understanding of links among engineering, SCI.ETS2.A: Interdependence of Sci ience, Engineering, and Technology CI.ETS2.A.K-2 Designs can be conveyed through sketches, drawings, or physical models.
+These representations are useful in communicating ideas for a problem's solutions to other people.
 Waterford encourages everyone to have writing, drawing, and art materials available for children's creations.
-More to Explore Experiment: Simple MachinesLearning Together: Inventions

-WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES SCI.ETS2.B: Influence of Engineerir ng, Technology, and Science on Society and the Natura l World SCI.ETS2.B.K-2 Every human-made product is designed by applying some knowledge of the natural world and is built by using natural materials.
+More to Explore Experiment: Simple Machines Engagement: Learning Together: Inventions SCI.ETS2.B: Influence of Engineerin g, Technology, and Science on Society and the Natura l World SCI.ETS2.B.K-2 Every human-made product is designed by applying some knowledge of the natural world and is built by using natural materials.
 Taking natural materials to make things impacts the environment.
-Song: Inventing Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright Inventions SCI.ETS2: Example Three-Dimensio nal Performance Indicators K-ESS3-3.
+Songs: Inventing; Natural Resources; Conservation Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright Inventions Natural Resources SCI.ETS2: Example Three-Dimensio SCI.ETS2: Example Three-Dimensional Performance Indicators K-ESS3-3.
 Communicate solutions that will reduce the impact of humans on the land, water, air, or other living things in the local environment.
-Songs: Conservation; Pollution Rap Pollution and Recycling Care of Water Care of Earth More to Explore Experiment: RecyclingLearning Together: Our Earth 1-LS1-1.
-Use materials to design a solution to a human problem by mimicking how plants or animals use their external parts to help them survive, grow, and meet their needs. • Books: I Wish I Had Ears Like a Bat; Animal Bodies DISCIPLINARY CORE IDEAS (DCI) AND ENGINEERING - ENGINEERING, TECHNOLOGY, AND THE APPLICAT ION OF SCIENCE 3 (ETS3) - NATURE OF SCIENCE Standard SCI.ETS3: Students use so engineering to make sense of phen cience and engineering practices, crosscutting concep omena and solve problems. ts, and an understanding of the nature of science and SCI.ETS3.A: Science and Engineeri ng Are Human Endeavors SCI.ETS3.A.K-2 People of diverse backgrounds can become scientists and engineers.
-People have practiced science and engineering for a long time.
-Creativity and imagination are important to science and engineering.
-Books: I Want to Be a Scientist Like Stephen Hawking; I Want to Be a Scientist Like Marie Curie; I Want to Be a Scientist Like Jane Goodall; I Want to Be a Scientist Like George Washington Carver; I Want to Be a Scientist Like Antoni van Leeuwenhoek; I Want to Be a Scientist Like Thomas Edison; I Want to Be a Scientist Like Carl Linnaeus; I Want to Be a Scientist Like Joanne Simpson; I Want to Be a Scientist Like Orville & Wilbur Wright; I Want to Be a Scientist Like Isaac Newton; I a Scientist Like Marie Curie
+Songs: Conservation; Pollution RapPollution and RecyclingCare of WaterCare of Earth More to Explore Experiment: Recycling Engagement: Learning Together: Our Earth 1-LS1-1.
+Use materials to design a solution to a human problem by mimicking how plants or animals use their external parts to help them survive, grow, and meet their needs.
+Books: I Wish I Had Ears Like a Bat; Animal Bodies